Time as a stochastic process: Conclusions, prospects for further research and some remarks

 We can fulfil these two conditions.
 We need relativistic analogue of Eq.~\er{2.2} and afterwards to \qz e a \so\ in a canonical way or to use phase-space formulation to find expectation value.
+For different approach to this problem see Ref.~\cite{13}.
+This approach (stochastic quantization) is using a notion of a wave function as a function of two variables $p$~and~$q$ at once.
+In this way our ordinary wave functions in $p$~or~$q$ representation are combined, \op s $\wh Q{}^i$, $\wh P{}^i$, $\wh Q{}^\mu$, $\wh P{}^\mu$ in CCR and RCCR are more complex.